satishphd/Rtree-Topdown-version/README.md

 Search resulted in 2 hits

+**Dependency on librtree package**
+Note 1:  libtree.a is generated when the librtree package is unzipped and compiled/built using make.
+This creates a static library librtree.a which test.c should link against.

-Note: In test.c, change #include "index.h"   to     #include "../include/index.h"
+Note 2: In test.c, change #include "index.h"   to     #include "../include/index.h"